 Not sure yet if this is good logic or bad logic, but I tapped the two maple trees today, January 19, 2019, with one tap each, facing South.
 Here is the weather forecast for today:

-My thought process was that, while today might not be a good day.
-Tomorrow might?
-I’m not sure if warm in the evening will cause flow the same way warm temperatures during the sunlight does.
+My thought process was that, while today might not be a good day, tomorrow might be.
+I’m not sure if reversing the pattern to be warm in the evening will cause flow the same way warm temperatures during the sunlight does.